Photo: Peerayot / Shutterstock

 In fact, the average active individual spends $900 per year on sports and fitness, according to the Sports and Fitness Industry Association (SFIA).
-That's why SFIA is working to get Congress to pass the Personal Health Investment Today (PHIT) Act—a piece of legislation that would help curb the costs associated with being physically active to encourage more people to adopt a healthy lifestyle.
+That's why SFIA is working to pass the Personal Health Investment Today (PHIT) Act—a piece of legislation that would help curb the costs associated with being physically active to encourage more people to adopt a healthy lifestyle.

 The PHIT Act would allow you to use up to $1,000 (or $2,000 for families) of pre-tax dollars for physical activity expenses like gym memberships, fitness equipment, sports and activity fees, exercise classes, and personal training.
 If you've ever heard of a flexible spending account (FSA) or health savings account (HSA), this is basically the same thing—but dedicated specifically to funding your fit-girl needs.
 (Here's what you need to know about FSAs, HSAs, and other ways to slash your health care bills.)
-And the country is here for it: two-thirds of Americans and 77 percent of millennials support the idea, according to a recent poll by the National Recreation and Park Association (NRPA).
+And the country is here for it: Two-thirds of Americans and 77 percent of millennials support the idea, according to a recent poll by the National Recreation and Park Association (NRPA).
 Only 10 percent are opposed.

 It's important to note that this isn't a $1K free-for-all of spending money to snag some new Nikes and Lululemon leggings.
-The money you spend would still be coming out of your paycheck, it just wouldn't be taxed liked the rest of your income.
+The money you spend would still be coming out of your paycheck.
+It just wouldn't be taxed liked the rest of your income.
 Considering the average U.S. income is $51,000 and is subject to 25 percent income tax, if your family spent all $2,000 of that PHIT money, it could save you about $500 per year, according to Bill Sells, senior vice president of government relations and public affairs at SFIA.

 While many companies have wellness programs that offer financial incentives or reimbursements for staying healthy and fit, it's not consistent across the board.
 The PHIT Act would be an optional bonus, just as with those FSA and HSA dollars you set aside, when you are signing up for or changing your health care plan—whether that's through your employer or purchased individually.
 (Having your day job cover your gym expenses is just one way to hack your HR benefits for serious health perks.)
 But the perks of this act go beyond saving you some cash: